 - Jennifer MacLeod is a junior barrister at Brick Court Chambers, where she has a broad practice encompassing human rights and public law, EU and competition law, and commercial claims.
 She is called to the Bar in England, Ireland and New York, and worked for a number of international human rights organisations before coming to the Bar.
 Previously to serving on the JUSTICE board, she was for a number of years a founding director of Lawyers against Abuse, a charity providing legal support to victims of sexual assault in South Africa.
 Jennifer was elected to the JUSTICE Board in 2018.

-- Kate Saunders is is Senior Policy Advisor at the BBC, where she works on a range of policy issues that affect public service broadcasting, technology regulation and journalism in Europe, the US and across the globe.
-She has also held public policy and corporate communications roles at the Guardian, The Law Society of England and Wales and at Weber Shandwick.
+- Kate Saunders is Head of International Policy at the BBC, where she works on a range of policy issues that affect public service broadcasting, technology regulation and journalism in Europe, the US and across the globe.
+She has also held public policy, corporate communications and media relations roles at the Guardian, The Law Society of England and Wales and at Weber Shandwick.
 Kate worked and trained at Clifford Chance LLP as a corporate finance solicitor, including a secondment to Liberty.
 She has been a JUSTICE Board member since 2017.